rannair/DataPipelineApp/README.md

 # DataPipelineApp

-This is a sample serverless DataPipeline application  which process a json file containing weather events uploaded to s3 bucket.
+This is a sample serverless DataPipeline application  to store and query data from DynamoDb.

 ## Deploy the sample application